RajK853/RL_OpenAI_Gym/README.md

 ```

 ## Usage:
 Read the documentation provided in [here](run/README.md) for training and testing procedures.

-## TODO:
-- ~~Complete code for Gaussian policy for continuous action space.~~
-- Add support for different replay buffers; PER, HER, etc.
-- Add support for different algorithms; ~~SARSA~~, ~~DDPG~~, SAC, etc.
-- Include preprocessors for neural networks.
-For instance a CNN network to process state images.